My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 If Your Font Is Not in the Built-In Library

 If your brand font is not available in Squarespace's built-in font library, you need to reload it through Code Injection (Google Fonts link tag or Adobe Fonts script) and reapply it through Custom CSS.
-Check that your Code Injection is intact after the template switch - font import tags should carry over.
+Check that your Code Injection is intact after the template switch.
+Font import tags should carry over.
 For custom font loading, our guide to adding custom fonts to Squarespace covers every method.

 How to Restore Your Colors